 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The CDBG Administrator met with the Executive Director of Havenwood to discuss needs in the community and how CDBG funds might help community or organizational needs.
 The first topic of conversation was about the importance of affordable housing, as for Havenwood program participants (single mothers fleeing abuse or unstable living situations) the entry into unsupported living after graduation from the program was difficult as there was an affordability cliff within Bentonville that made attaining housing difficult.
 The need for some type of access to lower income residents to housing - rental or home ownership - was emphasized in that it was leading to program participants having to leave the area, including leaving jobs they attained while at Havenwood.
 Another aspect of community needs discussed was the difficulty in grant application and management for small nonprofits such as Havenwood, who may not have dedicated staff to grant management and reporting requirements, placing a large burden of bureaucracy on the reception of federal or state funds.
 It was also mentioned that this is a barrier for any program members trying to access public services, as they may have limited experience in navigating an application-heavy system.
 One final priority identified was the need for more mental health and abuse education in the community with private and public partners.
 Many women may not know that they are victims of abuse due to public misconceptions about what abuse 'looks like' and do not know they should access help and resources.
 Public and private organizations also need better education about what symptoms of abuse may look like so as to offer aid and guidance.
-Outcomes of this consultation include a connection on the home ownership program that Havenwood may wish to partner with the City of Bentonville on, and potential applications for future CDBG program years after further discussions on possible applications of funds beyond a public service scope.
 The CDBG Administrator will remain in contact with Havenwood as further opportunities for coordination emerge through the program year.
-6 Agency/Group/Organization Bentonville Schools
+6 Agency/Group/Organization Bentonville Schools Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
+Homeless Needs - Families with children

-Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
-Homeless Needs - Families with children Briefly describe how the Agency/Group/Organization was consulted.
+Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The CDBG Administrator spoke with the Director of Federal Programs for the Bentonville Schools regarding community needs and the number of homeless youth in the school district.
 The Director provided the number of homeless children that the school district had recorded, and spoke about the needs that children had for stable housing.
 The Director also spoke about the difference in classification between HUD and the school district on what qualified a child as homeless, explaining that the larger numbers reported by the schools was in part due to the schools counting doubled-up households and those in hotels as part of their homeless numbers.
 During this meeting, the need for affordable housing was a top priority, with housing and rental costs increasing and driving more people into at-risk housing situations or out of the Bentonville community.
 The Director did mention that there were programs in place for aiding families with food insecurity, but that housing stability was a concern for student families as well as school employees.
-Outcomes of this consultation include renewed focus on CDBG funded affordable housing through the home ownership assistance program, and a need to partner with local organizations addressing homelessness that may not qualify for aid under the Continuum of Care guidelines for assistance.
 7 Agency/Group/Organization COMMUNITY DEVELOPMENT CORP OF BENTONVILLE Agency/Group/Organization Type Housing Regional organization Business and Civic Leaders What section of the Plan was addressed by Consultation?
 Housing Need Assessment Market Analysis